-PROPOSAL 3 - To Approve the Community Health Systems, Inc. Amended and Restated 2009 Stock Option and Award Plan
+PROPOSAL 4 - Approval of the Community Health Systems, Inc. Amended and Restated 2009 Stock Option and Award Plan, Amended and Restated as of March 19, 2014

-The Board of Directors proposes that the stockholders approve the Community Health Systems, Inc. 2009 Stock Option and Award Plan, amended and restated as of March 20, 2013, which will increase the number of shares available for future grants by 3,000,000 shares.
-The plan has also been amended to incorporate a modified double-trigger change in control provision.
+The Board of Directors proposes that the stockholders approve the Community Health Systems, Inc. 2009 Stock Option and Award Plan, amended and restated as of March 19, 2014, which will increase the number of shares available for future grants by 4,000,000 shares.
+The plan has also been amended to specify a maximum grant date fair value of \$1,000,000 during any calendar year of all awards granted to a single director who is not also an employee of the Company or a subsidiary of the Company.